Point-DeepONet: Predicting Nonlinear Fields on Non-Parametric Geometries under Variable Load Conditions: Results and Discussion

 In contrast, the Point-DeepONet model (Figure~\ref{fig:figure_8_c}) achieves the most stable and smooth convergence in both training and validation losses.
 The minimal gap between these losses underscores the model's ability to effectively learn complex data while maintaining generalization performance.
 These results highlight the suitability of Point-DeepONet as a robust framework for nonlinear structural analysis problems.

 Table~\ref{tab:selected_model_metrics_comparison_full_subset} presents a performance comparison of the PointNet, DeepONet, and Point-DeepONet models using both sampled and full data for displacement and von Mises stress metrics.
 The sampled data refers to predictions made using 5,000 points, consistent with the training configuration for PointNet.
-In contrast, the full data inference involves predictions across all nodes in the finite element mesh, showcasing each model’s ability to generalize beyond the initial sampling.
+In contrast, the full data inference involves predictions across all nodes in the finite element mesh, showcasing each model's ability to generalize beyond the initial sampling.

 From the table, it is evident that PointNet is limited to predicting only the sampled data, as indicated by the absence of results for the full data.
-This constraint highlights PointNet's scalability limitation, restricting its applicability to scenarios where the number of prediction points must match those used in training.
+This constraint highlights PointNet's scalability limitation.
 In contrast, both DeepONet and our proposed Point-DeepONet exhibit the capability to infer over the full mesh without requiring retraining, demonstrating superior scalability and adaptability to high-resolution datasets.

 Evaluating the MAE and $R^2$ values, Point-DeepONet consistently outperforms DeepONet across most load directions and components, especially when considering full data.
 For instance, under the horizontal load case for von Mises stress, Point-DeepONet attains lower MAE values and higher $R^2$ scores than DeepONet, underscoring its improved accuracy and robustness.